 You can configure your flows to appear in a specific language, or to be automatically translated, depending on the needs of your customer base.
 See Managing languages in Flow Builder for more information.

 For details on working with Flow Builder, see Using Flow Builder to automate conversations.

 The out-of-the-box experience

 Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through your web and mobile channels without making any updates.

 In Flow Builder, the out-of-the-box flow looks like this:

 By default, this out-of-the-box flow appears in your account's default Support language, if that language is supported in Answer Bot; otherwise, it appears in English.
 You can also customize the language it appears in by selecting a flow language.

 Default flow for end users

-The default flow pictured above translates to an automated conversation in any enabled social messaging or Web SDK channels.
-For instance, when a customer launches the Web SDK, they’ll see the following:
+The default flow pictured above translates to an automated conversation in any enabled web channels.
+For instance, when a customer opens the web channel, they’ll see the following:

 Here, the customer can select Talk to a human, which triggers the following response, as well as creating a ticket including the conversation history.